Bone Broth Benefits and the Ancient Primal Nutrients

 Collagen is a group of amino acids making up 25-35% of our body.
 It’s found in our bones, skin, joints, tendons, and ligaments.
 As we age, we lose collagen.
 This contributes to age-related joint issues, not to mention the loss of skin elasticity.

 In collagen, you can find the amino acid glycine, which is pretty important in terms of your overall health.
 Glycine is termed non-essential, which means your body cannot make it on its own.
 The human body requires at least 10 grams per day for basic metabolic processes, so we have a pretty significant daily deficit that we need to get through diet.
-Most of us these days aren’t eating getting enough of this vital nutrient.
+Most people these days aren’t eating getting enough of this vital nutrient.

 Bone broth contains approximately 27.2 grams of glycine per 100 grams of protein.